Rehabs in Thailand – A review comparing 8 popular Thai rehabs

 History: Hope was founded in December 2013 by Simon Mott and Alon Kumsawad.
 Simon brings a wealth of personal experience from having made his own recovery journey and now program director for Hope.
 Alon brings her experience of mindfulness, Buddhism, nutrition and dance to provide a fully holistic and integral offering at Hope.

 Treatment Program: Specializing in one month and long term treatment (60-90+ days), Hope provides a completely holistic approach including 12 Steps, CBT, mindfulness, as well as an emphasis on fitness.
-The counselling team come from a wide background- from those having experienced their own personal recovery journey to those with traditional therapeutic training.
-This provides Hope with a extensive background of experience both personal and theoretical which best enables them to offer appropriate care and counselling to their clients.
+The counseling team come from a wide background- from those having experienced their own personal recovery journey to those with traditional therapeutic training.
+This provides Hope with a extensive background of experience both personal and theoretical which best enables them to offer appropriate care and counseling to their clients.

 The majority of clients choose to stay longer than a month and some move on to their sober house where they are able to continue their recovery in a community environment where there is an optimal balance between freedom and structure.